+The Group has a diverse workforce with over 30 nationalities represented across its four locations and remains highly conscious of its role as a responsible employer.
 The Group has made significant additions to its sales, marketing and onboarding teams in the year.
-The longer-term incentive plans put in place in Q4-2021 were echoed in Q4-2022 and should provide significant incentives both to employees and senior staff below the board level.
-These plans link rewards with financial success and cannot pay-out until after five years.
+The longer-term incentive plans originally put in place in Q4-2021 were echoed in Q4-2022 and again in Q4-2023 should provide significant incentives both to employees and senior staff below the Board level.
+These plans link rewards with financial success and cannot pay-out until five years from grant, although accelerate upon a change of control.
+The number of UK employees increased from 285 at the end of 2022 to 397 at the end of 2023.
+In addition, we have 22 staff in Brussels and Amsterdam from the acquisition of Oonex S.A.